-- "Whole" cats: Tomcats that have not been neutered will have readily evident testicles and a broader jowl.
+- "Whole" cats: Tomcats that have not been neutered have readily evident testicles and a broader jowl.
 They also have unique behaviors that begin as they reach maturity.
 Un-neutered male cats tend to be more active and aggressive.
-They're also more likely to mark their territory than neutered toms.
+They're also more likely to mark their territory through urine spraying than neutered toms.
 A female cat who hasn't been spayed will go into heat roughly every two weeks.
 During this time her behavior can change drastically as she attempts to find a mate.
-During this time, they might be more demanding of attention and vocally louder.
+During this time, un-syaped female cats are typically more demanding of attention and vocally louder.

 While all cats look very similar, some colors and physical indications are unique to a particular gender.

 Specifically, it is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
-For those with a calico or tortie, chances are very good that the pet is a female.
+For those with a calico or tortie cat, chances are very good that the pet is a female.